vivekb084/AndroidAppMaker/README.md

 # Requirments
 Android Studio

+# How To Install
+Clone the project to your System<br>
+Open the Project With Android Studio

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.